External charged debris in a flowing plasma : charge fluctuation induced complexity: Simulation results

-In this section, we shall carry out a PIC simulation of the above-mentioned $e$-$i$ plasma with a time-varying external charged debris.
+In this section, we shall {present the results of} PIC simulation of the above-mentioned $e$-$i$ plasma with a time-varying external charged debris.
 The simulation is carried out with our well-tested \emph{hybird}-PIC-MCC code \citep{suniti,suniti1,suniti3,mrid}, which has already been successfully applied to several electrostatic problems including plasmas with secondary electron emission, kinetic dust-ion-acoustic wave with ion-Landau damping effect, and $e$-$i$ dusty plasma with external charged debris.

 The plasma is assumed to have an $e$-$i$ number density $n_{e,i}\sim10^{16}\,{\rm m}^{-3}$, with electron temperature $T_{e}\sim1\,{\rm eV}$ and ion temperature $T_{i}\sim0.01\,{\rm eV}$.
-The simulation box length $L\sim140\lambda_{D}\sim0.01\,{\rm m}$.
-The code can handle any arbitrary-shaped external charge distribution of arbitrary strength which can be either positive or negative with time-varying charge density.
+The simulation box is of length $L\sim140\lambda_{D}\sim0.01\,{\rm m}$. {The cell size for computation is $\sim6.25\times10^{-6}$ m which is equivalent to $\sim0.05\lambda_{D}$, enough to resolve fine-scale, Debye-scale fluctuations.
+The simulation is being performed with periodic boundary conditions.
+The simulation time and the box length is adjusted, so that the nonlinearities in the neighbourhood of the debris are not affected by the boundaries.} The code can handle any arbitrary-shaped external charge distribution of arbitrary strength which can be either positive or negative with time-varying charge density.
 We can either make the debris move across the plasma or vice versa -- the results being same in either case.
 Computationally, as mentioned before, we model our time-varying charge density with the following function

+which is a {spatially} symmetric (Gaussian-like) charge distribution {$\rho_0(x)$, oscillating in time.
+The parameter $\Delta$ is} the \emph{flatness} parameter of the time variation, $\nu$ {is} the oscillation frequency of the charge distribution, {and $w$ is the measure of spatial width of the distribution which is $\sim2\lambda_D$, with $\tilde{\rho}_0$ denoting the peak of the debris charge density.
+It should be noted that the value of $\tilde{\rho}_0$ \emph{must} be more than a critical value in order to sustain the debris-induced nonlinearity.
+In our case, with the present plasma parameters, the minimum $\tilde{\rho}_0^{\textrm{(min)}}\sim0.08$ with respect to the background charge density \citep{mrid}.
+If it is not enough, the debris will be overwhelmed by the inherent noise in the system and the debris-induced effects will diffuse within a few plasma periods.} The larger the value of $\Delta$ is, the steeper is the variation.
+Note that the $\rho_{{\rm noise}}(t)$ part denotes a stochastic part of {$\rho_{{\rm ext}}(x,t)$}, which adds a degree of random-ness to the oscillation.